Canon 5D Mark II vs 6D Mark II

-The Canon EOS 5D Mark II and the Canon EOS 6D Mark II are two digital cameras that were officially introduced, respectively, in September 2008 and June 2017.
+The Canon EOS 5D Mark II and the Canon EOS 6D Mark II are two digital cameras that were revealed to the public, respectively, in September 2008 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 5D Mark II has a resolution of 21 megapixel, whereas the 6D Mark II provides 26 MP.
+The 5D Mark II has a resolution of 21 megapixels, whereas the 6D Mark II provides 26 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is notably smaller (8 percent) than the Canon 5D Mark II.
 Moreover, the 6D Mark II is markedly lighter (10 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.